ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 Synchronizes a full node starting at genesis, verifying all blocks and executing all transactions.
 This mode is much slower than the fast sync mode but comes with increased security.

-**parity**
+**openethereum**

 The default sync mode.
 Synchronizes a full Ethereum node using [warp synchronization](https://ethereum.stackexchange.com/questions/9991/what-is-paritys-warp-sync-and-why-is-it-faster-than-geth-fast) mode by downloading a snapshot of the 30,000 best blocks and the latest state database.

 Once the snapshot is restored, the client switches to full sync and ancient blocks are synchronized from the network in background.

-A parity default node serves the network as a full node after it has finished synchronizing.
+A openethereum default node serves the network as a full node after it has finished synchronizing.

-**parity --no-warp**

-Synchronizes a full node starting at genesis, verifying all blocks and executing all transactions.
-This mode is a bit slower than the warp sync mode but comes with increased security.

-Both geth full and parity no-warp are to be considered a full Ethereum node because:

-* It runs a full blockchain synchronization starting at genesis.
-* It replays all transactions and executes all contracts.
-* It recomputes the state for each block.
-* It keeps all historical blocks on the disk.
-* It keeps the most recent states on the disk and prunes ancient states.

 **besu**